pigpeppa/xin26x/README.md

 which specifies temporal layer number.
 It works under all P frame sequence.

 -p/--preset <integer>
 which specifies the encoding preset, trading off compression efficiency against encoding speed.
-0: superfast, 1 veryfast, 2: fast, 3: medium, 4: slow 5: veryslow.
+[0, 6] Big number means high quality but low encoder speed.

 -o/--output <filename>
 which specifies output bitstream file name.
 For HEVC and VVC, the output file accord with Annex B specification.
 For AV1, the output file accord with OBU format.